simonowen/simcoupe/ReadMe.md

 to step over it.

-To return to the current execution point after browsing other memory locations, press A to enter a new address and enter "pc" as the expression.
+To return to the current execution point after browsing other memory locations, press A to enter a new address and enter `pc` as the expression.
 Alternatively, single-step and the view will automatically return to the next instruction.